schrilax/schrilax.github.io/_teaching/2019-Q4-teaching-CDT.md

 - For ([MLP](http://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html#sklearn.neural_network.MLPClassifier)), explore the effect of varying __activation__ (controls non-linear activation used) and __alpha__ parameter (controls L2 penalty) and its effect on accuracy on the Test data prediction
 - For ([Adaboost](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.AdaBoostClassifier.html)), explore the effect of varying __n_estimators__ (controls # of weak learners) and __learning_rate__ parameter (controls learning rate) and its effect on accuracy on the Test data prediction

-**The last part of the assignment for Adaboost is optional and is for extra credit.
-Please use a DT classifier (with the __max_depth__ parameter fixed at __4__) for the weak learners/hypothesis.**
-I want you to explore at least **4-5** hyperparameter combinations for each of the classifiers (For LR, RF classifiers, please explore at least **8-10** hyperparameter combinations since there are two hyperparameters to vary together) above by varying the appropriate hyperparameter of the algorithm concerned.
+Please explore at least **4-5** hyperparameter combinations for each of the classifiers (For LR, RF classifiers, please explore at least **8-10** hyperparameter combinations since there are two hyperparameters to vary together) above by varying the appropriate hyperparameter of the algorithm concerned.

 Please note that ideally if someone were doing hyperparameter estimation of different models, then **he/she would essentially employ grid search on the hyperparameters to determine the optimal set**.
 The number of searches can be in the range of **15-20 for each single hyperparameter and similarly for a hyperparameter pair etc**.
 I have reduced the requirement for this assignment so that it is easier for you but ideally I would like you to be as close as you can to the ideal scenario for the number of tries.
 I want you to **report the optimal hyperparameters for each model you found** as well as **which is the best model you think based to your experiments**.
 Any sort of **(no such thing as silly!!)** observations/findings you have will also help you develop an intuition for ML. **So please report them as well in your write-up.**

 ### Submission ###
 Please submit a document which lists the different accuracy values you determined for each of the hyperparameter combinations you tried.
 Please also include your observations and any intuitions you had regarding why the effects of hyperparameter changes the result.
-The purpose of the extra credit part is to help you. :gift:

 __Please use hyperparameters in a reasonable range so that you can actually see its effect.
 Using very high or very low values might give you weird/unrepresentative to the truth results.__

 ### Tips and Tricks ###
-* Do not load the entire dataset at a single go (using __genfromtxt()__ command) since the data is huge.
-Rather try to read it one line at a time using the __readline()__ command by using __open()__ first.
 * Try to normalize the data by dividing each of the (**784 = 28-by-28**) intensity values by **256** (which is the maximum pixel intensity).
 Normalizing the data usually results in better performance.
 * Try to use **Jupyter notebooks** such that you would require to load the data only once in an earlier code block and can call different algorithms in later code blocks.
 Alternately you can write a script which can load the data first and **subsequently vary your hyperparameters using** a **for loop construct**.
 Feel free to use either.
 * For the part of the assignment for SVM classifiers, it is a known fact that __SVM classifiers typically do not scale well to large datasets__ i.e. time complexity to fit the SVM() classifier is proportional to __square of the number of instances__.
 There is nothing to worry if you see the code executing for a long time.
 The solution for this as mentioned ([here](http://scikit-learn.org/stable/modules/svm.html#complexity)) is to __increase the kernel cache size__ i.e. call SVM() via setting the __cache_size__ parameter to larger values as much as possible, for example __SVM(C=1, cache_size=2000)__ or __SVM(gamma=0.001, cache_size=2000)__ etc. Using __cache_size=2000__, I could finish my SVM training in __~42.5 minutes__, whereas using __cache_size=4000__, I could finish my SVM training in __~41.65 minutes__.
 Thus you can observe a law of diminishing returns and thus I suggest using some value close to 2000 for __cache_size__.
 Also note that __feature scaling__ also __helps significantly__ thus I strongly advise you all to please do the __data normalization step__ mentioned above.